dmo575/social_website/README.md

 - **Case 4 - A delete query arrives just after updating the query**: No deletion will happen, because that deletion has a conditional within it that will fail if the session just got updated.

 Because we make sure to authenticate and update the session before processing the HTTP request, we can allow ourselves to let a session pass authentication and expire before we get a chance to update the session.

+### User stories, ideas:

+**Welcome - page**
+- User can read about the website via the Welcome tab
+- User can register via the register tab
+- User can log in via the login tab
+- User can read about contact information via the Contact tab

+**Portal - page**
+- User can manage its user profile via the Me tab
+- User can see personal feed via the Private tab
+- User can see the latest going on and search all posts via the Public tab
+- User can manage subscriptions (people whos posts appear on "Private") via the Collection tab
+- User can see and manage saves posts via the Collection tab

+#### Me - tab
+You can see:
+- All posts you have created ordered by date
+- Your profile section box
+- Hovering a post will show a gear icon, when licked you will see buttons labeled as: pin, edit, delete.
+- Hovering the profile section box will show a gear button that when clicked takes you to an edit profiel page.
+- A button for creating a new post, takes you to the post creation page.

+This is essentially the account page, and the edit options only appear if you are logged in as the user, otherwise this is how checking anyones user will look like (plus a subscribe button to subscribe to that user in particular)

+#### Private - tab
+A place where you can see all the posts from users you are subscribed to, ordered by creation time.

+#### Public - tab
+A place where you can see the most popular posts at the moment, also most popular tags and topics.
+You can also globally search for posts with the following: Category, hashtag and keywords.

+#### Collection - tab
+Place where you can see and manage users you are subscribed to and posts you have saved.